 But I couldn’t stop thinking about that jester.
 The one whose prank had started the whole thing, and had plunged his city into near civil war.
 What was this experience like for him?
 How did he feel?
 What did he do?
 How did the resulting chaos affect him?

 And when I found myself writing about the jester walking home late that night, I realized I had no idea where he lived, or how, or who he lived with.
 I didn’t know who his friends were, who he would want to tell about what had happened, what would worry him, how this incident would change his life.
 And I wanted to know.

-My jester is a man of the lower classes, living by his wits, without power, clout, or rights, marginalized in a society that didn’t think much of self-employed performers.
+My jester is a man of the lower classes, living by his wits.
+He has no power, clout, or rights; he’s marginalized in a society that didn’t think much of self-employed performers.
 But for all that, he’s a man who makes sharp observations and has plenty to say.
 I believe readers will agree that he was the right person to give voice to the story.